F3real/F3real.github.io/content/IAThooking.md

 Functions can be imported by name or by ordinal.
 For ordinal imports, the `Ordinal` field of the union in `IMAGE_THUNK_DATA` structure will have the most significant bit set to 1 and the ordinal number can be extracted from the least significant bits.

-In case of import by name, structure holds pointer to `IMAGE_IMPORT_BY_NAME` structure.
+In the case of import by name, the structure holds a pointer to `IMAGE_IMPORT_BY_NAME` structure.

 ~~~c
 typedef struct _IMAGE_IMPORT_BY_NAME {